Academy of Fitness Professionals Logo

 Flexibility training offers a relaxing end point to a workout and encompasses a wide selection of stretching and muscle relaxation techniques, such as active stretching, dynamic stretching and self myo facial release.

-Working flexibility techniques into an overall workout that’s fun, interesting and fits into your schedule and overall goals is all part and parcel of balancing your fitness routine to produce sustainable results.
+Incorporating flexibility techniques into an overall workout that’s fun, interesting and fits into your schedule and overall goals is all part and parcel of balancing a fitness routine to produce sustainable results.

 Interested in training techniques and personal training?
 Check out our Personal Training Courses and Fitness Instructor courses for inspiration!